Enabling healthcare professionals

 - Our Inclusive Activity Programme can provide health professionals with the skills and confidence to support disabled people to be active.

-- Our Get Out Get Active programme is a pioneering project in 21 localities across the UK.
-Funded by Spirit of 2012, it is getting the least active disabled people and non-disabled people, active together.
+- Our Get Out Get Active programme is a flagship programme working across many localities.
+It is getting the least active disabled people and non-disabled people, active together.

 Useful links